CrossGL/crossgl-docs/source/api_reference.rst

       - `None`.

 **parse_parameter**

-Parses a function parameter in the shader code.
    - **Description**: This method extracts the type and name of a function parameter.
 It processes the parameter type using the `parse_type` method and captures the parameter name from the current token.
    - **Parameters**: None.
    - **Returns**: